vijaykrishnavanshi/assignment/Frontend-Senior.md

 3. Mint 100 Tokens to the connected wallet address - mint function is public and can be called by anyone
 4. Disperse tokens to wallet address

-    a. first to only one address using trasfer function of the contract
+    a. first to only one address using transfer function of the contract

     b. then to multiple addresses - might need to sign multiple times